Degree Programs Overview

-Help explore problems, build innovative computing solutions and contribute to the evolution of technology.
-This major will provide you with a theoretical foundation in computer science, as well as practical experience in software development and an introduction to hardware.
+Explore problems, build innovative computing solutions and contribute to the evolution of technology.
+The Computer Science major will provide you with a theoretical foundation in computer science, as well as practical experience in software development and an introduction to hardware.
 You will explore pressing computer science issues, from large system software development to emerging technologies.
-This major will focus on programming and the theory of computation, with plenty of flexibility in selecting computer science electives to fit your interests, such as Computational Intelligence, Computer Security, Game Programming and Human Computer Interaction.
+Computer Science will focus on programming and the theory of computation, with plenty of flexibility in selecting computer science electives to fit your interests, such as Computational Intelligence, Computer Security, Game Programming and Human Computer Interaction.

 Your First Year in the Computer Science Major

 Contribute to innovative and cutting-edge software design.
-Providing a foundation in computer science concepts, this program focuses on team-based software development and professional standards.
-This major provides an excellent background in design and development, as well as the implementation and the evolution of software.
+Providing a foundation in computer science concepts, the Software Engineering major focuses on team-based software development and professional standards.
+Software Engineering provides an excellent background in design and development, as well as the implementation and the evolution of software.
 Students’ soft skills such as communication and teamwork will be enhanced and strengthened.
 You will have a unique opportunity to take courses on different aspects of software engineering, including design methods, team interactions, communications and managing real-world software engineering projects.

 Your First Year in the Software Engineering Major

 Area of Application

 Create a learning environment that pushes your thinking and creativity to new levels.
 At the University of Guelph, you will have the opportunity to broaden your skills and knowledge by studying a secondary area that is of interest to you.
 The Area of Application is a set of 8 courses from another discipline.
 There are over 40 different disciplines to choose from, some of which are:

 Computing + Psychology